datahub-project/datahub/metadata-ingestion/source_docs/kafka-connect.md

 Current limitations:

-- Currently works only for Debezium source connectors.
+- Currently works for JDBC and Debezium source connectors only.

 ## Quickstart recipe